U.S. Citizenship and Immigration Services, Department of Homeland Security.

 Overview of This Information Collection

 (4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Business or other for-profit.
-The data collected on Forms G-28 and G-28I is used by DHS to determine eligibility of the individual to appear as a representative.
+The data collected via the G-28 and G-28I is used by DHS to determine eligibility of the individual to appear as a representative.
 Form G-28 is used by attorneys admitted to practice in the United States and accredited representatives of certain non-profit organizations recognized by the Department of Justice.
 Form G-28I is used by attorneys admitted to the practice of law in countries other than the United States and only in matters in DHS offices outside the geographical confines of the United States.
-If the representative is eligible, the form is filed with the case and the information is entered into DHS systems for whatever type of application or petition it may be.
+If the representative is eligible, the form is filed with the case and the information is entered into DHS systems.

-(6) An estimate of the total public burden (in hours) associated with the collection: The total estimated annual hour burden associated with this collection of information is 2,520,258.
+(6) An estimate of the total public burden (in hours) associated with the collection: The total estimated annual hour burden associated with this collection is 3,062,645 hours.